yiisoft/yii2/framework/UPGRADE.md

 * Traversable objects are now formatted as arrays in XML response to support SPL objects and Generators.
 Previous behavior could be turned on by setting `XmlResponseFormatter::$useTraversableAsArray` to `false`.
 * If you've implemented `yii\rbac\ManagerInterface` you need to implement additional method `getUserIdsByRole($roleName)`.
+* If you're using ApcCache with APCu, set `useApcu` to `true` in the component config.

 Upgrade from Yii 2.0.5
 ----------------------